IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 <img src="/images/Photo_Blog/Jane/DSC_1370.jpg">
 <img src="/images/Photo_Blog/Jane/DSC_1371.jpg">
 </div>
-The board worked fine and had no issues when we tested VIA.
+The board worked fine and had no issues when we tested it in VIA.

 Friend A and Friend B were actually really quick at typing and reached >100 WPM on Monkey Type.